PostHog/posthog.com/STYLEGUIDE.md

 "There are two hard problems in computer science: naming things, cache invalidation, and off by one errors."

 That doesn't work without the Oxford.
-Of course we are not so fussy in real life, but we are persnickity with our documentation.
+Of course we are not so fussy in real life, but we are persnickety with our documentation.

 **Capitalize proper names as appropriate**